Krafalski/Flashcard/references/outline_schedule.md

 - set up git repository  ✅
 - add issues ✅
 - research issues and do them correctly  ✅
-- draw out the paths really well and clearly - do this on draw io? or somewhere else?
+- draw out the paths really well and clearly - do this on draw io? or somewhere else? 🔀tomorrow
-- research sql and start sketching out the best way to create the schema.sql and maybe write the seed.sql - just to get a feel for what I am creating/how to access it/what will it 'look' like.
+- research sql and start sketching out the best way to create the schema.sql and maybe write the seed.sql - just to get a feel for what I am creating/how to access it/what will it 'look' like. 🔀tomorrow
-- look at what pg promise is
+- look at what pg promise is 🔀tomorrow
-- look into css frameworks
+- look into css frameworks 🔀tomorrow
-- create gitignore file and test it out https://gist.github.com/octocat/9257657
+- create gitignore file and test it out ✅ https://gist.github.com/octocat/9257657